Health Education & Promotion

 What is Health Education and Promotion?

-A Public Health Educator is a person who promotes, maintains, and improves individual and community health by assisting individuals and communities to adopt healthy behaviors.
+A Public Health Educator is a person who promotes, maintains, and improves community health by supporting people to adopt healthy behaviors.
 They collect and analyze data to identify community needs prior to planning, implementing, monitoring, and evaluating programs designed to encourage healthy lifestyles, policies, and environments.
-They may also serve as a resource to assist individuals, other professionals, or the community, and may administer fiscal resources for health education programs.
+They may also serve as a resource to assist other professionals or community organizations, and may administer fiscal resources for health education programs.

 Health Education and Promotion at the Kent County Health Department (KCHD)